 2. "Cerro, La Habana" (2022), Clémence Garcia-Lindenmeyer.

-Currently exhibited at the LWL Museum in Dortmund, this work was funded by the NRW Exhibition Fund from the Ministry of Culture and Science of North Rhine-Westphalia.
+This work was funded by the NRW Exhibition Fund from the Ministry of Culture and Science of North Rhine-Westphalia.

 Selected Writing